Updated 2025-07-10

 Whenever you change the value of one of the DHCP options, you must do one of the following for the change to take effect on existing instances in the subnets associated with that set of DHCP options: either restart the DHCP client on the instance, or reboot the instance.

-Make sure to keep the DHCP client running so you can always access the instance.
-If you stop the DHCP client manually or disable NetworkManager (which stops the DHCP client on Linux instances), the instance can't renew its DHCP lease and will become inaccessible when the lease expires (typically within 24 hours).
-Do not disable NetworkManager unless you use another method to ensure renewal of the lease.
+Ensure that the DHCP client keeps running so you can always access the instance.
+If you stop the DHCP client manually or disable NetworkManager (which stops the DHCP client on Linux instances), the instance can't renew its DHCP lease and becomes inaccessible when the lease expires (typically within 24 hours).
+Don't disable NetworkManager unless you use another method to ensure renewal of the lease.

 Any changes you make to the /etc/resolv.conf file are overwritten whenever the DHCP lease is renewed or the instance is rebooted.